Educators

 Introduction to U of T Engineering

-We are the top-ranked engineering school in Canada and among the world’s best.
-Our diverse community includes approximately 5,200 undergraduates, 2,500 graduate students and 260+ professors.
+We are recognized as the premier engineering school in Canada and among the top in the world.
+Our diverse community is made up of approximately 6,140 undergraduates, 2,977 graduate students, 289 professors, 422 administrative and technical staff and more than 59,000 alumni worldwide.
 The Faculty of Applied Science & Engineering is located on the St. George campus of the University of Toronto, in the heart of downtown Toronto.

 Opportunities for Educators